CoenBeemer/AI/src/README.md

 ## Where to get help
 Ever heard of stackOverflow? good luck.

+## Sources
+A list of all the used datasets and their sources can be found [here](../data/SOURCES.md).

 ## Maintainers & project status
 Current maintainers for this project: Coen Beemer